Historic Plaster Restoration & Stabilization

 Plaster was commonly used in historic structures as both a construction medium as well as a form of ornamentation in the form of decorative mouldings, medallions, cornices, friezes, and other elements—often to stunning effect.

-Unfortunately, it is not uncommon for historic plaster elements (both ornamental and flat) to crumble, crack, swell, broken keys, failing wood lath or otherwise fail with age.
-If you own or are working on a historic structure that includes failing historic plaster, restoring and stabilizing the original plaster is the first crucial step of the historic plaster restoration process to achieve lasting decorative paint and other finishes.
+Unfortunately, it is not uncommon for historic plaster elements (both ornamental and flat) to crumble, crack, swell, lead to broken keys, failing wood lath or otherwise fail with age.
+If you own or are working on a historic structure that includes failing historic plasterwork, restoring and stabilizing the original plaster is the first crucial step of the historic plaster restoration process to achieve lasting decorative paint and other finishes.

-As plaster professionals, our work with historic and architectural plaster has evolved to include complex conservation and stabilization projects that other firms wouldn't even attempt.
+As plaster specialists, our work with historic and architectural plaster has evolved to include complex conservation and stabilization projects that other firms wouldn't even attempt.
 By applying our creative problem-solving methods to the demands of failing plaster substrates, we have arrived at innovative solutions to demanding problems.

 Our Plaster Restoration Process

 The process of historic plaster restoration and stabilization varies from project to project based on a number of factors.
-That being said, the text below outlines generalized steps in our process.
+That being said, the text below outlines generalized steps in our process

 Archival Research & Investigation